kittyfishfrommars/grav-skeleton-oxygen/user/themes/oxygen/README.md

 If you're getting this error, it means your current installation does not yet have the proper [permissions](https://learn.getgrav.org/17/troubleshooting/permissions).

-The nuclear option is, of course, **not recommend for production**:
+The nuclear option is, of course, **not recommended for production**:

     chmod 777 grav-skeleton-oxygen -R